daattali/beautiful-jekyll/_drafts/throw-out-the-cleaning-routine-and-try-this-instead.md

 THE MASTER TASK CLEANING LIST. **What is the master task cleaning list?** It's exactly as described.
 I have a page in my [bullet journal](https://www.oprahmag.com/life/work-money/a32155559/how-to-start-a-bullet-journal/) that has all of the cleaning tasks you can think of and categorized, even things I don't think of often like cleaning the oven.

-**How do I use the master task cleaning list?** I plan my days the night before for the next day usually (see my blog [here](https://www.simplehomemom.com/a-simple-daily-planning-method/)), and focus on top priorities - usually three in every category.
+**How do I use the master task cleaning list?** I plan my days the night before for the next day usually (see my blog [here](https://www.simplehomemom.com/a-simple-daily-planning-method/) on my daily planning method), and focus on top priorities - usually three in every category.
 Under the home category, I pick usually 3 priorities to focus on and will pull from the master task cleaning list.
-Sometimes I throw in a decluttering or organizing task, but for the most part is cleaning since we just do [maintenance decluttering](https://www.simplehomemom.com/three-key-steps-to-maintaining-decluttering-sanity-with-kids/) right now.
+Sometimes I throw in a decluttering or organizing task, but for the most part it's cleaning since we just do [maintenance decluttering](https://www.simplehomemom.com/three-key-steps-to-maintaining-decluttering-sanity-with-kids/) periodically right now.

 So for instance, today’s top three priorities are:

-1\.
-Vacuum the master bedroom and office.
+1. Vacuum the master bedroom and office.

-2\.
-Tidy the bedroom and office.
+2. Tidy the bedroom and office.

-3\.
-Make sure laundry is caught up with.
+3. Make sure laundry is caught up with.

+### We prioritize the daily cleaning tasks

 And, that's it!
 We do have some daily essential cleaning like dishes and laundry, but this way we have a lot of overwhelm and simplified our cleaning routine for this season of life.
 It's small amounts every day, which leads to a cleaner home more consistently.
 Not in every area at all times, mind you, but I'm able to prioritize tasks every day and work on the priorities first.

+### Try throwing out the cleaning routine and see how it feels

 So maybe throwing out the cleaning routine would work for you too.
 It's worth a shot, right?
 I personally like having a few methods up my sleeve to use during those different seasons or days that require different things.

-If you like the sounds of a master cleaning task list and want to try it out for yourself, I created a simple blank master cleaning task list printable for you to fill in.
-You can download it here.

 So in the end?
 Do what works for you and your family.
 And maybe try throwing out the cleaning routine and try a master task list instead, using your top priorities every day.
 I use three, but you can do what works for you.
 Happy cleaning!

+##### Create your own master cleaning task list with a free printable

+_If you like the sounds of a master cleaning task list and want to try it out for yourself, I created a simple blank master cleaning task list printable for you to fill in.
+You can download it here._

 You may like these past blogs too: